zcentric/vector-operator/README.md

 The Vector Operator provides two custom resources:

-- **Vector**: Manages the deployment and configuration of Vector agents in your cluster
+- **Vector**: Manages the deployment of Vector instances in your cluster, supporting both agent (DaemonSet) and aggregator (Deployment) types
 - **VectorPipeline**: Defines observability data pipelines with sources, transforms, and sinks

 Key features:

-- Declarative configuration of Vector agents
+- Declarative configuration of Vector instances
+- Support for both agent (per-node) and aggregator (centralized) deployment types
 - Pipeline management with support for multiple sources, transforms, and sinks
 - Kubernetes-native deployment and management
 - Automatic configuration updates and reconciliation